 There is a strong employment market in Edmonton, traditionally in the oil and gas industry and agriculture, but more recently in technology and retail.
 Edmonton is home to many top technology companies and the West Edmonton Mall, which is the biggest mall in North America.

 Population: 1.3 million

-Calgary has the third largest population in Canada and the largest in Alberta.
+Calgary has the third-largest population in Canada and the largest in Alberta.
 It is a multicultural city with all the amenities you would expect to find in a city of its size.
-It is a clean city and the local government invests into being environmentally friendly.
+It is a clean city and the local government invests in being environmentally friendly.
 The city has a stable economy and is home to many notable businesses, including major oil companies.